Los Angeles County, California: Demographics

-Non-Hispanic whites numbered 2,728,321, or 28% of the population.
-Hispanic or Latino residents of any race numbered 4,687,889 (48%); 36% of Los Angeles County's population was of Mexican ancestry, 3.7% Salvadoran, and 2.2% Guatemalan heritage.

 The county has a large population of Asian Americans, being home to the largest numbers of Burmese, Cambodian, Chinese, Filipino, Indonesian, Korean, Sri Lankan, Taiwanese, and Thai outside their respective countries.
 The largest Asian groups in Los Angeles County are 4.0% Chinese, 3.3% Filipino, 2.2% Korean, 1.0% Japanese, 0.9% Vietnamese, 0.8% Indian, and 0.3% Cambodian.

-Racial and Ethnic Composition since 1960

-Race and ancestry

-The racial makeup of the county is 48.7% White, 11.0% African American, 0.8% Native American, 10.0% Asian, 0.3% Pacific Islander, 23.5% from other races, and 4.9% from two or more races.
-44.6% of the population are Hispanic or Latino of any race.
-The largest European-American ancestry groups are German (6%), Irish (5%), English (4%) and Italian (3%).
 45.9% of the population reported speaking only English at home; 37.9% spoke Spanish, 2.22% Tagalog, 2.0% Chinese, 1.9% Korean, 1.87% Armenian, 0.5% Arabic, and 0.2% Hindi.

-The county has the largest Native American population of any county in the nation: according to the 2000 census, it has more than 153,550 people of indigenous descent, and most are from Latin America.

-As estimated by the Public Policy Institute of California in 2008, Los Angeles County is home to more than one-third of California's undocumented immigrants, who make up more than ten percent of the population.

 Los Angeles County is home to the largest Armenian population outside of Armenia.

-Los Angeles County contains the largest Iranian population outside of Iran of any other county or county equivalent globally.
+It also accommodates the largest Iranian population outside of Iran of any other county or county equivalent globally.